clux/rust-meetup-london/source/slides.md

 notes:
 - health pattern matches data away, index uses the watcher
 - (you need a getter in Watcher)
-- NOT GOING to go more tiny details, leave you with some crates
+- NOT GOING to go into smaller details, leave you with some crates

 ---
 <!-- .slide: data-background-color="#353535" class="center color" style="text-align: left;" -->